EMIGRATION

 Cundell Juler (1875–1964), another nephew of Henry Cundell Juler, became a lawyer.
 Edward emigrated

-in Hamilton County, Ohio, near to where his
+to the USA in 1891 and settled in Hamilton County, Ohio, near to where his

 uncle was living.